 “Dr. Kalmbach chose the ruddy ducks for his duck stamp because it is the only North American specie in which the drake commonly stays with the female and ducklings during their downy young period.
 He featured the brood because it represents the purpose for which duck stamp funds are used: the perpetuation and enhancement of the species”.

 The medium used by Kalmbach for his painting was tempera with a black and white wash.
-Tempera, also known as egg tempera, is a permanent, fast drying painting medium consisting of colored pigments mixed with a water-soluble binder such as egg yolk.
+Tempera, also known as egg tempera, is a permanent, fast drying painting medium consisting of colored pigments mixed with a water-soluble binder such as egg yolk (see Figure 6).

 McCloskey studied at the Corcoran School of Art in Washington, D.C., located just a few blocks north of the BEP.
 After completing an internship at the BEP in 1926, he joined its staff as an engraver.
-He became a designer in 1930 and one of his earliest assignments was Ding Darling’s first federal waterfowl stamp in 1934.
-He spent his entire career at the BEP, retiring in 1965 (see Figures 6 and 7).
+He became a designer in 1930 and one of his earliest assignments was Ding Darling’s federal waterfowl stamp in 1934 (see The First Fish and Game Stamp – Part One).
+McCloskey spent his entire career at the BEP, retiring in 1965 (see Figures 7 and 8).

 Once McCloskey was finished designing the stamp, it was turned over to the Engraving Department at the BEP.
 For the 1941-42 waterfowl stamp, two engravers were assigned to produce die proofs.
 The Vignette (the artwork) was engraved by Charles A. Brooks.
 The frame lines, lettering and numerals were engraved by Axel W. Christensen.
 It was not not unusual for multiple engravers to work on a single stamp as each had a speciality.